apachols/rabble/README.md

 cat "env vars plz" > ./.env
 ```

+Also need the following:

+- nvm
+- node @ version ^14.4.0 (modem noises)

 ### Build

 Since react-scripts 4, you'll need to build locally and scp the build to digital ocean :|